When you’re in Naples, you won’t want to miss the island of Capri.

 As you approach Capri, the limestone cliffs close in, the water becomes clearer and the island gradually reveals its steep relief.
 It’s easy to see why Capri is considered one of the jewels of the Bay of Naples.

-Disembarking at Marina Grande, the scenery is breathtaking: sheer cliffs, rocks sculpted by the sea, panoramic villas clinging to the heights.
-The astonishingly transparent sea takes on blue hues that vary according to the light.
-If you stray a little from the busy areas, especially at the end of the day, you’ll find quiet paths, perfect for enjoying spectacular views with no one around.
+We were a little apprehensive about the bling-bling, but on the spot, it’s the nature and beauty of the island that we’ll remember most.
+If you stray a little from the crowded areas, especially at the end of the day, you’ll find quiet paths, perfect for enjoying spectacular views with no one around.

 In this article, we’ll explain how to get to Capri, share our one-day itinerary, and introduce you to the island’s must-sees.
 You’ll also find our interactive map with all the places mentioned at the end of the article.